-Column 1 Column 2 Requirements for proper enclosures Species or breed of animal 1 All animals regardless of species or breed A proper enclosure is an area of the land on which the animal is kept, appropriately sized so as to be capable of effectively and comfortably housing the animal. (b) The area must be suitably fenced- (i) appropriate to the species and breed of the animal to be enclosed; and (ii) so as to effectively enclose the animal on the land on which it is kept at all times; and (iii) so as to prevent any part of the animal fro encroaching onto a public place or neighbouring property. (c) For the purposes of this item 1, suitably fenced mean enclosed by a fence- (i) constructed of materials which are of sufficie strength to prevent the animal from escapir over, under or through the fence; and (ii) of a height which is sufficient to prevent the animal jumping or climbing over the fence; and (iii) where the animal has the ability to dig - which includes a barrier installed directly below the fence to prevent the animal digging its way out and (iv) where the animal has the ability to climb- designed and constructed in such a way as prevent the animal from climbing over the fenc and (v) of which all gates are kept closed and latche except when in immediate use by a perso entering or leaving the land on which the anim is kept.
-2 A dog kept at a caravan park The proper enclosure requirements for a person who keeps a dog at a caravan park site at a caravan park, are that the enclosure must- (a) comprise part, or the whole, of the caravan park sit but
+Column 1 Column 2 Species or breed of animal Requirements for proper enclosures 1 All animals regardless of species or breed (a) A proper enclosure is an area of the land on which the animal is kept, appropriately sized so as to be capable of effectively and comfortably housing the animal. b) The area must be suitably fenced- (i) appropriate to the species and be animal to be enclosed; and reed of the (ii) so as to effectively enclose the ar land on which it is kept at all times; (iii) so as to prevent any part of the encroaching onto a public place or property. c) For the purposes of this item 1, suitably f enclosed by a fence- enced means (i) constructed of materials which are of suffice strength to prevent the animal from escapover, under or through the fence; and (ii) of a height which is sufficient to prevent to animal jumping or climbing over the fence; and (iii) where the animal has the ability to dig - which includes a barrier installed directly below the fence to prevent the animal digging its way out; and (iv) where the animal has the ability to climb-designed and constructed in such a way as to prevent the animal from climbing over the fence; and (v) of which all gates are kept closed except when in immediate use the entering or leaving the land on which is kept. by a person 2 A dog kept at a caravan park The proper enclosure requirements for a person who keeps a dog at a caravan park site at a caravan park, are that the enclosure must- (a) comprise part, or the whole, of the caravan park site; but b) not extend beyond the external bound aries of the